 If you leave Anchorage early enough in the morning, you can enjoy part of your afternoon in the park:

-- Visit the Denali Visitor Center to book a bus, reserve a ranger-guided hike, or gather information about the park
+- Visit the Denali Visitor Center to book a bus, reserve a ranger-guided hike, or gather information about the park.

 - Check the sled dog kennels at the Visitor Center, 3 miles inside the park (summer: 9 am—4:30 pm).
-Denali is the only US national Park with working sled dogs.
+Denali is the only US National Park with working sled dogs.

-- If you made it early, you could even try to catch one of the afternoon buses and go for a half-day hike from one of the transit buses
+- If you made it early, you could even try to catch one of the afternoon buses and go for a half-day hike from one of the transit buses.

 - Need something to chill and relax?
-Click here to check this horse-drawn carriage ride with backcountry dining
+Click here to check this horse-drawn carriage ride with backcountry dining.

 - Looking for something to wake up from the long drive?
 Click here to reserve a Ziplining adventure.

-As we did leave Anchorage early, we had time to see the dog sleds, do a beautiful hike around the Savage campground, and find out about buses for the next days.
+As we did leave Anchorage early, we had time to see the dog sleds, do a beautiful hike around the Savage campground, and find out about buses for the next few days.
 We even managed to pitch our tents!

 Denali National Park Lodging